-- ▶ AA further relaxes matrix C: $C, H \in \mathbb{R}^+$. - It can handle cases where pure pixel assumption is violated. - \blacktriangleright But it no longer has global convergence guarantee \rightarrow it is also dependent on the initialization - To address this, we use the solution of convex NMF for initializing AA. - ► In essence, this allows local adjustment of the Convex NMF solution. - This is a variant of block-coordinate descent for optimization.
+- ▶ AA further relaxes matrix C: $C, H \in \mathbb{R}^+$. - It can handle cases where pure pixel assumption is violated. - \blacktriangleright But it no longer has global convergence guarantee \rightarrow it is also dependent on the initialization - To address this, we use the solution of convex NMF for initializing AA. - ▶ In essence, this allows local adjustment of the Convex NMF solution. - This can be thought of as a variant of block-coordinate descent for optimization.